 City Traffic Engineer - City staff position established by ordinance with powers and duties with respect to traffic.
-Staff position that is responsible for determining and directing the installation and operation of traffic control devices and management of transportation, including access management, development related traffic/transportation impacts, traffic engineering, transportation planning, operations and maintenance for transit, bicycle, pedestrian, and vehicular transportation/traffic operations.
+Staff position that is responsible for determining and directing the installation and operation of thetraffic control devices and management of transportation, including access management Technical Engineering Element of the Engineering Group in the Public Works Department.
+The Technical Engineering Element encompasses capital improvement management, development reviewrelated traffic/transportation impacts, traffic engineering, transportation planning, operations and maintenance for transit, bicycle, pedestrian, and vehicular and public works inspectionstransportation/traffic operations.
 The City Engineer shall act as the City Traffic Engineer in his or her absence.
 The City Traffic Engineer may delegate duties with respect to this code to a qualified professional engineer as appropriate.

-Commercial - Property developed for the purpose of retail, wholesale, recreation, med- and high-density multi-family, educational or industrial activities.
+Commercial - Property developed for the purpose of retail, wholesale, recreation, med- and high-density multi-family, educational or industrial activities, and which typically generate higher numbers of trips and traffic volumes than residential properties.
 Generally, not residential property as residential is defined with limited uses herein.